The-Eleven11/CSC111_Project2/readme.md

 To protect privacy, we delete our Google map API key in `generate_graph_json.py`, so this program cannot run without the API key.
 If you want to test the method, you can apply the key at [Google Maps Platform ](https://developers.google.com/maps).
 Our program will not call the API key to many times, even not over the free trial limit.

+Please **ensure** that there is a folder called `templates` in the working environment.
+It will store our temporary HTML file for the website

+### Launch Guide

 To begin, you can just run `main.py` in PyCharm or in the terminal(recommended):